Academic Honor Code & Conduct Code

 The campus bookstore is located on the second floor of the Slane Student Center.
 The Bookstore can be reached at (336) 841-9221 or via email at email@example.com.

-Located on the third floor of the Slane Student Center, this professional staff will assist students with a comprehensive range of services designed to help students explore, prepare for and implement their career goals.
+Located on the first floor of Cottrell Hall, this professional staff will assist students with a comprehensive range of services designed to help students explore, prepare for and implement their career goals.
 Services include career counseling, interest inventory administration, guided career research and career decision-making.
 Students also benefit from educational presentations on such topics as networking, resume writing, and interviewing skills.
 Additionally, graduate students may participate with on-campus interviewing events.

-The Counseling Center is located on the 3rd floor of the Slane Center.
-Counselors can assist with transition issues, relationship issues, anxiety, depression, eating disorders, sexuality issues, trauma, substance abuse, grief, stress, and time management issues.
-To, make an appointment contact Lynda Noffsinger at 336.888.6352.
+The Counseling Center is in Slane, 3rd Floor.
+There are six counselors that can help you with transition issues, relationship issues, anxiety, depression, eating disorders, sexuality issues, trauma, substance abuse, grief, stress and time management issues.
+To make an appointment email the Counseling Center at firstname.lastname@example.org.

 Disability Procedures & Learning Resources